Defending Medicaid - Families USA Skip to Main Content

 ADDITIONAL RESOURCES

-At a time when Congress and the Administration are considering cuts to Medicaid, it is helpful for researchers, advocates and other stakeholders to have access to the latest research and data on the Medicaid program.
+Following the passage of the final budget bill that guts funding for Medicaid, terminates health care coverage for at least 17 million Americans and increases health care costs, it is helpful for researchers, advocates and other stakeholders to have access to the latest research and data on the Medicaid program.

 This bibliography of resources pulls together current studies, reports and data analysis that examine: 1) the impact of various proposals to scale back Medicaid; and 2) the value Medicaid brings to the many populations it serves.